LSDOlab/lsdo_acoustics/README.md

 <!-- This repository serves as a template for all LSDOlab projects with regard to documentation, testing and hosting of open-source code. -->

-This repository holds the code for different rotorcraft noise models (tonal and broadband).
+This repository holds the various rotorcraft noise models (tonal and broadband) used in the NASA ULI project.

+# Models
+This repository holds models for two types of noise sources: tonal and broadband.
+The models that are being implemented are listed below.

+## Tonal noise models
+- Lowson
+- Kvurt-Stalnov

+## Broadband noise models
+- Brooks-Pope-Marcolini (BPM)

 # Installation